Grande America: Sinking

 On 10 March 2019, Grande America caught fire while traveling the Atlantic Ocean between France and Spain on its route from Hamburg (Germany) to Casablanca (Morocco), and sank 4600 m into the Bay of Biscay on 12 March.
 The 27 people on board were rescued by the Royal Navy ship HMS Argyll after they abandoned ship on 11 March.
 After their lifeboat's engine broke down entering the water, a Royal Navy sea boat towed it to safety in a 6 m swell.
 Leading Seaman David Groves, the sea boat coxswain, was later awarded the Queen's Gallantry Medal for his bravery in the rescue.

 Oil spill

 An oil spill of about 10 km in length and 1 km in width began moving towards the French coast line, threatening the areas around La Rochelle, Biarritz and Vendée.
 The ship was carrying 365 containers, of which 45 contained material deemed to be hazardous, including 10 tonnes of hydrochloric acid and 70 tonnes of sulfuric acid.

+Cargo

 The ship contained dozens of vehicles that were to be delivered to Brazilian importers, including 37 Porsche vehicles.
 Four of these were Porsche's last units of the 911 GT2 RS, which went out of production in February 2019.
 The sinking led to Porsche reactivating the production line for the Porsche 911 GT2 RS, so that these four last units could be delivered to their owners in Brazil.
 The ship was also transporting dozens of Audi cars, including RS4 and RS5 models.